The 8 Best Walking Shoes of 2025: Staff Picks

 Two people are chatting outside of a camper van.

-There’s a reason Brooks fans have returned to the neutral-support Ghost year after year since 2008, and the latest Ghost 16 logs another set of improvements on the classic: They keep feet feeling comfy for miles thanks to cushy, nitrogen-infused EVA midsoles.
-Paved roads, trails and sidewalks are no match for the springy and absorbent 25 mm heel stack, which can reduce the impact on your knees.
+There’s a reason Brooks fans have returned to the neutral-support Ghost year after year since 2008, and the latest Ghost 17 logs another set of improvements on the classic: They keep feet feeling comfy for miles thanks to cushy, nitrogen-infused EVA midsoles.
+Paved roads, trails and sidewalks are no match for the springy and absorbent 37 mm heel stack (up from 25 mm in the previous version), which can reduce the impact on your knees.
 This updated, versatile Ghost comprises about seven single-use water bottles’ worth of recycled plastic and recycled silica in the rubber outsoles, reducing its carbon footprint while putting some bounce into every step.

-The Ghost 16 features a higher heel-to-toe drop (12 mm), which can help reduce stress on the Achilles tendon, and can make it more comfortable to meet your step goals.
+The Ghost 17 dials back on the heel-to-toe drop slightly—to 10 mm, down from 12 mm in the Ghost 16—which can help reduce stress on the Achilles tendon, and can make it more comfortable to meet your step goals.
+One REI customer-reviewer in Virginia who recently updated their Ghosts says this version has "a greater height of cushion throughout but keeps your midfoot stable with the wider distribution of the sole, something that Brooks does so well."
 Air mesh uppers provide a secure yet breathable fit.
-Several customer-reviewers recommended sizing up a half-size to give your toes plenty of room, but others with bunions and wider feet reported that their Ghosts fit like a glove once they got the sizing dialed in.
+Several customer-reviewers recommended sizing up a half-size to give your toes plenty of room, but others with bunions and wider feet reported that their Ghosts fit like a glove once they got the sizing honed in.
 Buy women’s.
 Buy men’s.

-Abrasion-resistant textile uppers provide superior comfort and breathability, and durable, grippy Vibram® ECOSTEP outsoles include 30% recycled rubber.
-Quick-toggle laces make slipping them on and kicking them off a breeze, and a reflective band that runs around the entire shoe ensures after-dark visibility.
+Abrasion-resistant textile uppers provide superior comfort and breathability, and durable, grippy Vibram® ECOSTEP outsoles is made from 90% oil-free components.
+Quick-toggle bungee laces make slipping them on and kicking them off a breeze, and a reflective band that runs around the entire shoe ensures after-dark visibility.
 The Transport is infused with nonfluorinated durable water repellent (DWR) moisture control so you can confidently tackle those puddles.
 Bonus: These shoes are free of any animal products and are vegan-friendly.
-The Transport is also available with GORE-TEX waterproofing (HOKA Transport GTX Shoes: women’s, men’s) and with 30% leather uppers (HOKA Transport Chukka GTX Shoes: women's, men's).
+The Transport is also available with GORE-TEX waterproofing in women's and men's.
 Buy women’s.
 Buy men’s.

-With the word "cloud" in the name, you know they'll be dreamy to walk in—and the On Cloud 5 delivers with their lightweight, springy and breathable design.
+With the word "cloud" in the name, you know they'll be dreamy to walk in—and the On Cloud 6 delivers with their lightweight, springy and breathable design.
 These shoes are constructed with the brand's unique tubular outsole, a series of pods beneath the foam midsole that compress upon impact before popping back into place.
-"It's literally like walking on air," reports one reviewer.
 But the feel isn't sloppy or structureless.
 That's because On added a rigid plate into the midsole that propels you forward while adding needed stiffness.
 End result: a luxe fit without sacrificing the springboard-like performance you want from an active shoe.
 (However, like most running shoes, you'll want to replace them when they get up into high mileage.)
+The latest Cloud update has a slightly higher heel-to-toe drop (9.5 mm, as opposed to the 7 mm drop in the Cloud 5) that hits the sweet spot for most walkers.

 If you scour thru-hiker website, blogs and YouTube reviews, you might notice that Altra Lone Peak trail-running shoes are especially popular on the Appalachian Trail nowadays: A roomy, foot-shaped toe box, grippy outsoles and zero-drop platform make them a trail angel for your toes.
 For the ALL-WTHR Low 2 version, Altra beefs up the beloved shoe with a water-resistant bootie to help shed muck and moisture on sploshy days.